 Press releases, awards, and more

 Staying at the cutting edge

 A data breach is a company’s or organization’s worst nightmare and has the potential to expose a significant amount of your business’, customers’ and employees’ confidential and private information.
 Additionally, a fine assessed for breach of GDPR could cripple your business.

 Many data breaches involve hackers using sophisticated tools to breach security and steal data, but actions of people who are already inside your network represent a major threat as well.

 Often, these insider threats – employees, contractors, ex-employees or social engineers – cause data breaches through accidental leaks or negligence that is exploited by an external threat and can be countered by best security practices.

 All these insider threats could cause a data breach and expose your organization’s sensitive data.
-However, there are ways to prevent that through accountability and best security practices, including:
+However, there are ways to improve data breach prevention efforts through accountability and best security practices, including:

 Ian Reynolds is Director of SecureTeam

-SecureTeam are cybersecurity consultants who specialise in helping businesses and organisations protect themselves from data breaches and cybersecurity threats.
+SecureTeam are cybersecurity consultants who specialize in helping businesses and organizations protect themselves from data breaches and cybersecurity threats.
 They have used their knowledge and experience to write this guide to help you protect your data from insider threats.

 Our team of data security and privacy experts are here to answer your questions and discuss how modern data provisioning can fuel business growth.